adventuremomblog

 Beautiful Sunrises and Sunsets

-As a Midwest girl, I feel obligated to soak in as much time as possible by ocean whenever I visit a destination.
+As a Midwest girl, I feel obligated to spend as much time at the beach as possible, whenever I’m near the ocean.

 That means losing sleep to experience the sunrise with sand and water between my toes.
 I love feeling a sense of awe and gratitude as the sun sets over the water.